 29th Canadian Motor Torpedo Boat Flotilla / Her Majesty's Canadian Motor Torpedo Boat 459 (H.M.C.T.M.B 459)

 The accident occurred in the harbour of Ostend, Belgium, on the 14th of February 1945, when an explosion and subsequent fires destroyed twelve Motor Torpedo Boats, closely berthed in a narrow passage known as the Grique inside the harbour.
-Five of the craft were Canadian and belonged to the 29th Canadian Motor Torpedo Boat Flotilla commanded by Lieutenant Commander C.A.
+Five of the crafts were Canadian and belonged to the 29th Canadian Motor Torpedo Boat Flotilla commanded by Lieutenant Commander C.A.
 Law, D.S.C., Royal Canadian Naval Volunteer Reserve.

 Within a few minutes after the explosion boats were afire and it was impossible to move the inside craft to safety.
-One Officer and twenty-five Canadian Navla ratings lost their lives at this time and several were injured.
+One Officer and twenty-five Canadian Naval ratings lost their lives at this time and several were injured.

 Medical attention was given as soon as possible by British and Canadian Naval and Army medical Officers who were immediately rushed to the scene.